DOI-USGS/gage-conditions-gif/README.md

 #### Rebuild the frames and animation with the callouts

-Using the initial callouts timing and placement, generate a new animation by updating the appropriate frames and then rebuilding the video using the code below.
+Using the initial callouts timing and placement added in the previous step, generate a new animation by updating the appropriate frames and then rebuild the video using the code below.
+We only need to rebuild the `timestep` and `pause` frames here because the `intro` and `final` frames don't feature any callouts (those should only need to be built once per version).

 ```r
 source('helper_fxns_pipeline.R')